complexdatacollective/Fresco/README.md

 ### Where will announcements about releases be posted?

 New versions of Fresco will be announced on our <a href="https://community.networkcanvas.com/" target="_blank">User Community</a>.

+### Which browsers are supported?

+Fresco is supported on latest version of Chrome, Safari, and Firefox.
+This applies to the backend user dashboard and the participant interview experience.